iotaledger/omega-docs/qbc/abra/Spec.md

 An external site import will occupy n indices for the declared number of imported sites.

+If the site being defined is a memory latch, it may use any other index from the rest of the branch as an input, including other memory latches.
+This is because the resulting value will only be set on a memory latch after the branch is invoked.

+All other sites (body, output) may only use site indices less than their current index, such that there is no possibility of cycles (which may possibly not settle) in a branch.

 #### Encoding
 Positive integers (as listed above) are encoded as binary.1/-, little endian, terminated with 0.